-- access to an ECF-based induction programme that will commence upon appointment and be formally reviewed on a termly basis; - structured visits will be made to the School, prior to taking up appointment, with time to discuss the Career Entry and Development Profile, developments needed and how they will be assisted in making these; - help and guidance from an Induction Lead who is adequately prepared for the role and will coordinate the induction programme; - regular meetings with their Mentor, senior managers, subject coordinators and other key staff;
+- access to an ECF-based induction programme that will commence upon appointment (or at the start of the next full term, if appointed during a term), and be formally reviewed on a termly basis; - structured visits will be made to the School, prior to taking up appointment, with time to discuss the Career Entry and Development Profile, developments needed and how they will be assisted in making these; - help and guidance from an Induction Lead who is adequately prepared for the role and will coordinate the induction programme; - regular meetings with their Mentor, senior managers, subject coordinators and other key staff;

 - time and regular opportunities to meet with other ECTs and teachers who have recently completed their induction programme; - observe teaching by experienced colleagues; - a reduction of 10% of the average teacher's workload (5% in Year 2).
-This time is used for participating in the School's induction programme and is in addition to the statutory 10% noncontact time already allocated to teachers; - have teaching observed by experience colleagues on a regular basis; - to receive prompt written as well as oral feedback on the teaching observed and to receive advice with regard to development and target setting as appropriate; - opportunities for further professional development based on agreed targets.
+This time is used for participating in the School's induction programme and is in addition to the statutory 10% noncontact time already allocated to teachers; - have teaching observed by experienced colleagues on a regular basis; - to receive prompt written as well as oral feedback on the teaching observed and to receive advice with regard to development and target setting as appropriate; - opportunities for further professional development based on agreed targets.